n-of-one/attack_vector_2/features/features/editor.md

 Global settings for the site.

 ## Capabilities
-- Name (unique identifier)
+- Name
-- Description (free-form text)
-- Purpose/plot (story context)
+- Purpose/plot
+- Owner
+- Description
-- Start node (network ID of the entry point)
+- Start node network ID
-- Hackable toggle (must be true for hackers to start runs)
-- Nodes locked toggle (prevents hackers from moving on the map)
+- Nodes locked toggle
+- Hackable (not shown or editable in editor)

 ---